 What is a container?

-A container is an isolated place where an application runs without affecting the rest of the system and without the system impacting the application.
-Because they are isolated, containers are well-suited for securely running software like databases or web applications that need access to sensitive resources without giving access to every user on the system.
+A container is an isolated environment where an application runs without affecting the rest of the system and without the system impacting the application.
+Because they are isolated, containers are well-suited for securely running software like databases or web applications that need access to sensitive resources, without giving access to every user on the system.

-Since the container runs natively on Linux and shares the host machine’s kernel, it is lightweight, not using more memory than other executables.
+Since the container runs natively on Linux and shares the host machine’s kernel, it is lightweight, so it doesn’t use more memory than other executables.
 If you stop a container, it will not automatically restart unless you configure it that way.
 However, containers can be much more efficient than virtual machines because they don’t need the overhead of an entire operating system.
 They share a single kernel with other containers and boot in seconds instead of minutes.

-The applications can also run on any infrastructure and in any cloud.
-You can isolate applications and their underlying infrastructure from other applications.
+Docker containers can also run on any infrastructure and in any cloud.
+You can isolate applications and their underlying infrastructure from other applications, giving you enhanced security and control.

 Docker images vs. containers

-A Docker image executes code in a Docker container.
-You add a writable layer of core functionalities on a Docker image to create a running container.
+A Docker image is a blueprint of code that is executed in a Docker container.
+To use Docker, you add layers of core functionalities to a Docker image that are then used to create a running container.

-Think of a Docker container as a running image instance.
+In other words, a Docker container is a running instance of a Docker image.
 You can create many containers from the same image, each with its own unique data and state.

-A key benefit of adopting containers is the standardization and simplification of development, operations, and testing.
-However, for teams to take full advantage of containers, they need to make sure that developers, operations engineers, and testers create consistent environments.
+Using containers standardizes and simplifies development, operations, and testing.
+To use containers effectively, make sure developers, operations engineers, and testers create consistent environments.

-A continuous integration and continuous deployment (CI/CD) pipeline can build, test, and package containers.
-Deployment then distributes that container to a runtime environment where it can execute as part of an application.
+build, test, and package < , then distributes them to a runtime environment where it can execute as part of an application.

 For example, CircleCI can build Docker images and push them to a container image registry like Docker Hub.
 From there, it can instantiate the images into containers in Kubernetes, OpenShift, or elsewhere.